 Whether students are beginning their undergraduate education and pursuing a strong liberal arts foundation or seeking an advanced degree with a professional focus, the University's schools and colleges adhere to the highest standard of academic enterprise and innovation.
-A leading research institution and Global Network University, NYU is working towards becoming the future of idea capital.
+A leading research institution and a truly global university, NYU is working towards becoming the future of idea capital.
 As such, the University's schools, colleges, and degree-granting campuses offer a diverse spectrum of undergraduate, graduate, doctoral and specialized degree programs.
 Browse the descriptions of the schools and colleges below for a brief introduction to the kinds of programs that are offered, and access their websites for more details on courses, paths of study, missions and visions.

 The College of Dentistry offers a predoctoral program leading to the Doctor of Dental Surgery degree, as well as advanced education programs in the dental specialties and an allied health program in dental hygiene.
-The College offers B.S., M.A., A.A.S., and Ph.D. degree programs.
+The College offers DDS, MS, BS, and AAS degree programs.

 The Courant Institute comprises New York University's Department of Mathematics and Computer Science and a variety of sponsored research activities.
 The Institute offers Master of Science and Ph.D. programs in both mathematics and computer science.
 The Courant Institute is also responsible for New York University's undergraduate programs in computer science and mathematics.

 The Gallatin School of Individualized Study offers Bachelor of Arts and Master of Arts degrees in individualized programs of study.
 Gallatin provides an innovative and student-centered liberal arts education in which students create and hone their own plans of study under the mentorship of faculty advisers.